 The higher population and continued tourist traffic is driving the growth of business — with new gift shops and clothing boutiques, and, more important to residents, a wider range of personal and professional services.
 I would guess that accountants and doctors moving into the area are setting up shop close to home, and attracting customers into the village from adjacent suburbs.

 As suburban residential locations go, Fort Langley is highly desirable for those who can afford it.
-A 2014 municipal staff report states that Fort Langley has the highest proportion of high-income households of any neighbourhood in the Township of Langley, with 19 per cent collecting more than $150,000 a year; and the lowest proportion of low-income households, with just five per cent living on under $20,000 per year.
+A 2014 municipal staff report [quoted in the Langley Times, link now lost] states that Fort Langley has the highest proportion of high-income households of any neighbourhood in the Township of Langley, with 19 per cent collecting more than $150,000 a year; and the lowest proportion of low-income households, with just five per cent living on under $20,000 per year.
 Factors in this imbalance would include the cost of housing and the lack of social and community services.